 Featuring a quick-connect system from Duralock, the Brantford is easy to install, often eliminating the need to hire a plumber.
 The faucet features spot resist, which reduces scale spotting from hard water.

 The faucet operates with a simple touch anywhere on the spout or handle with your wrist or forearm.
 There’s also a hand wash feature that provides the proper timing for lathering, scrubbing, and rinsing your hands.
 You can check the water temperature from across the room with the TempSense® LED indicator light that changes color to reflect water temperature.
-Powered by six AA or six C batteries and an AC wall adapter, it features a flow rate of 1.8 GPM.
+Powered by six AA or six C batteries and an AC wall adapter, the faucet outputs a flow rate of 1.8 GPM.

 FAQs About Your New Touchless Kitchen Faucet